CK92149/ESP32-Pick-to-light-system/README.md

 dependencies:

+Copy the following data and formulas to a new sheet to test: https://docs.google.com/spreadsheets/d/1m71qk6SqQp7u8bPOYln_qpymAGtUYlZgMs0AhN84Ddc/

-First prepare the Google Sheet and connection as described here: https://github.com/mobizt/ESP-Google-Sheet-Client
+Prepare the Google Sheet and connection as described here: https://github.com/mobizt/ESP-Google-Sheet-Client

 Follow the quick start guide to install the ESP32 TTGO T-Display: https://github.com/Xinyuan-LilyGO/TTGO-T-Display